Fixed versus adjustable loans

-Borrowers can choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose these types of loans because interest rates are low and they wish to lock in at this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call First Community Bank of Central Al. at (334) 285-8850 for details.
+You might choose a fixed-rate loan to lock in a low interest rate.
+People select fixed-rate loans when interest rates are low and they want to lock in the lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
+Call First Community Bank of Central Al. at (334) 285-8850 to learn more.

-Most ARM programs have a cap that protects you from sudden increases in monthly payments.
-Your ARM may feature a cap on interest rate increases over the course of a year.
-For example: no more than two percent per year, even though the index the rate is based on increases by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount the monthly payment can go up in one period.
-The majority of ARMs also cap your rate over the life of the loan.
+Most ARMs are capped, so they won't increase above a specified amount in a given period.
+There may be a cap on interest rate increases over the course of a year.
+For example: no more than a couple percent per year, even if the index the rate is based on increases by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount that the payment can increase in a given period.
+The majority of ARMs also cap your interest rate over the life of the loan.

-ARMs most often feature their lowest, most attractive rates at the start of the loan.
-They usually provide the lower rate for an initial period that varies greatly.
-You've probably heard of 5/1 or 3/1 ARMs.
-For these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are often best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate programs are best for borrowers who plan to sell their house or refinance before the initial lock expires.
+ARMs most often have their lowest rates at the beginning of the loan.
+They provide that interest rate for an initial period that varies greatly.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust.
+Loans like this are often best for people who anticipate moving within three or five years.
+These types of adjustable rate programs most benefit borrowers who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (334) 285-8850.
 We answer questions about different types of loans every day.